Payments Management

 3. Click the Re-Authorize Button

-A Warning Window will open.
+A Warning Window opens.
 Read the details of this window and only continue if you are completly sure the payment was never charged to the patron's card to avoid double billing.

 4. Click the Authorize Button

-A Confirmation Window will open once again reminding you to complete this operation only if you are sure the card has not been billed.
+A Confirmation Window opens reminding you to complete this operation only if you are sure the card has not been billed.

 5. Click Yes